 Did you know that more than half of job seekers make false statements on their resumes?
-Or that many rental delinquencies are caused by imprudent tenant screening?
+Or that many rental payment delinquencies are caused by imprudent tenant screening?
 One wrong hiring decision or one tenant screening blunder could cost your company thousands of dollars.

 If you’re an employer searching for prospective employees or a landlord looking for potential tenants, background screening is a vital tool to ensure the protection of your business.
 But background screening is not simply checking someone’s background on the web, and moving on.
 FCRA compliance must be ensured to avoid legal and liability issues for your company.